nilay994/nilay994.github.io/ssh.md

 ---
 layout: pages
+title: "Learnings around ssh and copying files around"
 ---

 # ssh around

-For sending files over, most of us rely on cloud services like Google Drive or WeTransfer, and I find this a bit tiresome.
-I've found to dislike it for the inability of beaming files over directly to the destination without storing it.
-As a positive side-effect, such a feature would significantly reduce the storage requirement inside server farms by not having to store our useless data.
-After paying enough broadband fees for the internet infrastructure, it struck me that the internet protocol is free - and it can be used to route packets directly to a destination, like how the forgotten `ftp` has always done it.
-I explored this a bit in detail with the more secure/encrypted protocols (`ssh/scp`) and wrote down the learnings from it.
-Also, with the single-board linux computer revolution in robotics, many of us dump our post-run logs for analysis using these methods, so the steps could be useful there as well.
+Most of us rely on services like Google Drive for sending files over and I found this a bit tiresome.
+Sending files directly to a destination without servers ever storing our useless one-time data sounded much better to me.
+After paying our monthly broadband fees for the internet infrastructure, it struck me that the internet protocol was free and could be used to route packets directly to a destination, like how the forgotten `ftp` had always done it (this page uses `ssh`).
+Also, with the single-board-computer revolution in robotics, many of us dump our logs for analysis using `ssh`, so the steps in this page could find applications in robotics as well.

-*Disclaimer: There is a high possibility that this page will frustrate someone; especially an expert in networking.
-The methods used here are quite preliminary and expose ports of a computer to the internet, increasing vulnerability to attacks.
-Security is the last thing this page is addressing (literally).
-There are a few steps mentioned at the end of this page to increase security while still preserving connectivity.*
+*Disclaimer: The methods used here are quite preliminary and expose ports of a computer to the internet, increasing vulnerability to attacks.
+Security is the last thing this page is addressing (literally), there are a few steps mentioned at the end of this page to increase security while still preserving connectivity.*

 Table of Contents
   - [Chapter 1: Scenario](#chapter-1-scenario)